The Infinity Laplacian eigenvalue problem: reformulation and a numerical scheme: Introduction

 \section{Introduction}

 The infinity Laplacian equation was introduced by G. Aronsson in \cite{aronsson1965minimization} and has been extensively studied in the following years.
 It can be categorized as a nonlinear degenerate elliptic partial differential equation (PDE), which has interesting connections to Lipschitz extensions \cite{crandall2001remark,crandall2001optimal} and also to probabilistic games \cite{peres2009tug}.
 For important contributions to the analysis of the infinity Laplacian we refer to \cite{aronsson1965minimization, aronsson2004tour, crandall2001optimal}.
 Regarding the uniqueness of Lipschitz extensions and the theory of absolute minimizers we refer the interested reader to the work of Jensen \cite{jensen1993uniqueness}, and further works in \cite{aronsson2004tour,crandall2001remark,juutinen1998minimization}.
 A numerical approximation of the infinity Laplacian equation is investigated by Oberman in \cite{oberman2005convergent}, where he introduced a convergent finite difference scheme.
-In the context of finite weighted graphs as discretizations of nonlocal operators the infinity Laplacian operator has been studied and applied for data processing task in~\cite{elmoataz2017nonlocal,elmoataz2015p}.
+In the more general context of finite weighted graphs discretizations of the infinity Laplacian operator have been studied and applied for data processing tasks by Elmoataz et al. in~\cite{elmoataz2017nonlocal, elmoataz2015p,calder2019consistency}.
+Continuum limits of infinity Laplacian type equations, i.e., convergence of such discretizations as the graph approximates a continuum domain, have been proven using different techniques such as viscosity solutions \cite{calder2019consistency}, Gamma-convergence \cite{roith2023continuum}, and comparison principles \cite{bungert2023uniform,bungert2022ratio}.